 - Mr. Fink received the highest possible rating by Chambers USA; named "superstar tax fraud defender," and he was recognized for his "litigation skill, insight into the government, and tremendous courtroom record."

-- Mr. Fink has been named by his peers as one of "The Best Lawyers in America" for 2011 and 2012.
+- Mr. Fink has been named by his peers as one of "The Best Lawyers in America" from 1993 to the present.

-- He has been recognized by "New York Super Lawyers" for 2011.
+- He has been recognized by "New York Super Lawyers" for the past eight years.

 - He was voted a Fellow of the American College of Tax Counsel.